edoddridge/MITgcm_funcs/mitgcm/mainpage.md

 python setup.py install

-##To read the documentation##
-Open index.html with a web browser (it's in Docs/html).
-From there, you should be able to navigate it on your own.

 ##To use##
-Import the module:
+Import the module and instantiate a simulation object:

 import mitgcm

-Instantiate a simulation object:

 m = mitgcm.MITgcm_Simulation(path_to_output,'grid.all.nc')